 What causes one to settle for an almost life?

-What causes one to desire to achieve the impossible but fall so miserably short and never even realize the potential of which God has placed within them?
+What causes one to desire to achieve the impossible but fall so miserably short and never even realize the potential of which has been placed within them?

-God intended for us to achieve, to seek, to strive, to make ourselves and at times those around us absolutely miserable until we drive ourselves to find our mark.
+We are intended to achieve, to seek, to strive, to make ourselves and at times those around us absolutely miserable until we drive ourselves to find our mark.

 Move off your position of possible and strive to visualize, recognize and achieve the impossible.